ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 Handle $gp register in PIC addressing mode
 -------------------------------------------

-In "section Global variable" [5]_, we mentioned two addressing mode, the static address mode and PIC (position-independent code) mode.
+In "section Global variable" [5]_, we mentioned two link type, the static link and dynamic link.
+The option -relocation-model=static is for static link function while option -relocation-model=pic is for dynamic link function.
-We also mentioned, one example of PIC mode is used in share library.
+One example of dynamic link function is used in share library.
-Share library usually can be loaded in different memory address decided at run time.
+Share library include a lots of dynamic link functions usually can be loaded at run time.
-The static mode (absolute address mode) is usually designed to load in specific memory address decided at compile time.
-Since share library can be loaded in different memory address, the global variable address cannot be decided at compile time.
+Since share library can be loaded in different memory address, the global variable address it access cannot be decided at link time.
-But, we can caculate the distance between the global variable address and shared library function if they will be loaded to the contiguous memory space together.
+But, we can caculate the distance between the global variable address and the start address of shared library function when it be loaded.

-Let's run Chapter8_6/ with ch8_2.cpp to get the following result of we putting the comment in it for explanation.
+Let's run Chapter8_6/ with ch8_2.cpp to get the following result.
+We putting the comments in the result for explanation.

 .. code-block:: bash